College of Education and Human Development

 What resources have you received in Schoolhouse that you may not have received living elsewhere?

-JESS: I have been able to make friend who are taking similar classes and have similar goals to me.
+JESS: I have been able to make friends who are taking similar classes and have similar goals to me.
 And, I've gotten to develop close relationships with various Teacher Education faculty!

 EMILEE: We got to volunteer to spend time with local children during MLK Day of Service.
 It is a McConnell Library + Schoolhouse partnership.
 It was one of the best experiences I have gotten at Radford University.